 Status - Currently Underway or Completed

-Resurfacing and compaction of the trail surface between the SR 530 mudslide site and the Cicero Ponds - Scheduled to begin Spring 2018.
+- Resurfacing and compaction of the trail surface between the SR 530 mudslide site and the Cicero Ponds - Scheduled to begin early 2019.

-Status - Acquisition of the Miller Shingle Mill has been completed, and design of the SR 530 Highway crossings is currently underway.
+Status - Acquisition of the Miller Shingle Mill has been completed, and construction of the SR 530 Highway crossings is currently underway.
 Parks has been awarded a grant from Washington State Recreation and Conservation Office (RCO) for funding of the remaining projects in Phase II.
-Currently, the Grant Agreement has not been signed as funding is pending on passage of the Washington State 2018 Capital Budget.
+Currently, the Grant Agreement has not been signed as funding pended on passage of the delayed Washington State 2018 Capital Budget.

 Status - Future projects will be completed as funding is available.

-Develop trail connection to Whitehorse Community Park and establish trailhead;
+- Develop trail connection to Whitehorse Community Park and establish trailhead - on hold for funding;

-Develop Miller Shingle Mill trailhead and fly-fishing museum;
+- Develop Miller Shingle Mill trailhead and fly-fishing museum - on hold for funding;

-Develop trail connection to Squire Creek Campground and establish trailhead;
+- Develop trail connection to Squire Creek Campground and establish trailhead - on hold for funding;

-Cultural Resource studies and partnerships with the Stillaguamish and Sauk-Suiattle Tribes for interpretive sites
+- Cultural Resource studies and partnerships with the Stillaguamish and Sauk-Suiattle Tribes for interpretive sites - on hold for funding;

 All acquisitions, plans and site developments are subject to funding availability and subject to Snohomish County Executive and County Council approval.